JamFfm/TFTDisplay/README.md

 With this add-on you can display a Temperature Graph of a Kettle (its sensor) on a 240 x 320 TFT SPI Display.
 It is based on the ILI9341 controller.

+The modul can display a temperatur graph by the help of rrdtool.

 ![Test Graph](https://github.com/JamFfm/TFTDisplay/blob/master/Graph.JPG "TFTDisplax 320x240")

 ## I followed this **only** for wiring